drufball/yosai/_drafts/actualization.md

 "I'm making progress."
 Moto turned and began walking away from the wall.

 "Oh yeah, the dirt all over your butt really screams progress."
-Iruka jumped off the wall, one hand trailing above him.
-His fall slowed at the last minute, allowing him to land easily.
-He was a stone-bringer like Moto.
+Iruka jumped off the wall, one hand trailing above her.
+Her fall slowed at the last minute, allowing her to land easily.
+She was a stone-bringer like Moto.
 "Why haven't you asked for any advice?"

 "I don't want advice.
 I need to figure it out on my own."